 - Let the school know of any changes in contact details.

 Do keep in contact: if you need a quick word with the teacher, see him or her at the beginning or end of the school day.
-Mr McDonagh is almost always at the gate in the morning and on the playground in the afternoon.
-If he is not there, another member of staff will be!
+Mrs Murrell is almost always at the gate in the morning and on the playground in the afternoon.
+If she is not there, another member of staff will be!
 If you need a longer discussion, appointments are easily made by phone or letter.

 We arrange formal parent-teacher consultations in the autumn and spring terms, when we discuss your child’s progress with you.

 In the summer term we send you a full, written end of year report and offer the opportunity to discuss this with your child’s teacher.

 Every Friday we send each family a copy of our Briary Bulletin, a news sheet which tells you what’s happening at school.
 If you’d like to advertise something for sale, or let people know of a community event or activity, see the school office and we’ll do our best to put something in the next edition.
 The Bulletin is also published on our website.

 To save paper – and money – we send most letters via ParentMail and only ever send one copy of any circular letter to each family.
 We encourage the children to put letters in their bookbags – so do “frisk” your child!

 To demonstrate all of this is important we ask both parents and teachers sign a home-school agreement which we both keep a copy of.